jaulamine-afk/rag-nli/docs/rag_nli.md

 A user question is sent to a dense retriever (FAISS-based), which returns the top-k most semantically similar passages from the knowledge base.

 ### 2. Claim Generation

 From the question, a **claim** (hypothesis) is derived.
 Rather than formulating a direct answer, the claim expresses the **existence of information** needed to answer the question.
-This claim generation technique is inspired by the work of Dai et al. (2024) in "Improve Dense Passage Retrieval with Entailment Tuning"[1], where they propose reformulating queries into existence statements to better align with entailment-based retrieval.
+This claim generation technique is inspired by the work of Dai et al. (2024) in *"Improve Dense Passage Retrieval with Entailment Tuning"* [1].

+To standardize the input for the NLI model, we prompted an LLM to reformulate natural language questions.
+An analysis of the generated claims reveals three distinct recurring schemas designed to maximize entailment detection:

+#### 1. Existential Declarations ("There exists...")
+This is the most common pattern, used to transform specific "Who/What/When/Where" questions into declarative statements asserting that the information can be found.
+* **Pattern:** `There exists [target attribute]...` or `There exists a [type of entity] who...`
+* **Examples:**
+    * *"There exists a birth year for the creator of the manga..."*
+    * *"There exists a capacity number for the arena where..."*
+    * *"There exists a reason why..."*
+* **Purpose:** It forces the NLI model to confirm if the passage *contains* the answer, rather than checking if the passage *matches* a specific value.

+#### 2. Comparative & Disjunctive Structures ("One of X or Y...")
+This pattern is used specifically for questions requiring a choice or comparison between two entities.
+* **Pattern:** `One of [Entity A] or [Entity B] is [comparative predicate].`
+* **Examples:**
+    * *"One of Tokyo or Paris is larger than the other."*
+    * *"One of Keith Bostic or Jerry Glanville is younger."*
+* **Purpose:** It creates a logical disjunction where finding information about *either* entity allows the pipeline to proceed to decomposition.

+#### 3. Conjunctive & Shared Attribute Assertions ("X and Y are...")
+This pattern handles multi-hop questions where the relationship between two entities must be verified.
+* **Pattern:** `[Entity A] and [Entity B] share [attribute]` or `[Entity A] and [Entity B] are both [category].`
+* **Examples:**
+    * *"Scott Derrickson and Ed Wood share the same nationality."*
+    * *"Ferocactus and Silene are both types of plant."*
+    * *"The Laleli Mosque and Esma Sultan Mansion are located in the same neighborhood."*
+* **Purpose:** It sets up a compound fact that the system will subsequently decompose to verify each entity independently.

+By standardizing questions into these three logical forms, the pipeline ensures that the NLI model always processes well-formed hypotheses, regardless of the original question's complexity.

 **Example:**
 - **Question:** "Who is the president of France?"